chaseruskin/orbit/README.md

 ## Easy code integration

-To encourage code reuse and faster development cycles, Orbit includes HDL-specific commands to integrate designs across projects.
+To encourage code reuse, Orbit includes commands tailored toward HDL development to integrate designs across projects.
 For example, Orbit can display HDL code snippets of existing design units to be instantiated within your local project.

 This includes support for VHDL source code:
 ```